 command can be used to generate and set a value for

 group_replication_view_change_uuidon all the member servers in an InnoDB Cluster.
-Before MySQL Shell 8.0.29, the command does this automatically when scanning a cluster, following which you must reboot the cluster to implement the changes.
-From MySQL Shell 8.0.29, the command returns a warning message to let you know you must set a value for the system variable, or you can enable the option
+The command returns a warning message to let you know you must set a value for the system variable, or you can enable the option

 updateViewChangeUuidto generate and set a value automatically during the scan.
 When you have rebooted the cluster, you can retry the InnoDB ClusterSet creation process.